ShreyMalhan/react-interface/README.md

-# Getting Started with Create React App
+# React Interface

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and can be found [here](https://shreymalhan.github.io/react-interface/).

-## Available Scripts
+## Introduction

-In the project directory, you can run:
+I developed this interface while learning React.
+This app can be used as an appointment manager to keep track of all the appointments at a store (Pet clinic in this project).
+It makes use of features like hooks and state to keep a track of each appointment and new entries to the list

 ### `npm start`